Luka Milovanov Georgijević: Philological and literary work

 Luka Milovanov Georgijević composed his Opit nastavlenija k srbskoj sličnorečnosti i slogomerija ili prosidiji, but he came into sharp conflict with a censor and the church hierarchy and did not succeed in having his work printed during his lifetime.
-Vuk Karadžić considered Luka Milovanov to be, one of his teachers, he esteemed his work and published his manuscripts in a book only after Milovanov's death.
+Vuk Karadžić considered Luka Milovanov to be one of his teachers; he esteemed his work and published his manuscripts in a book only after Milovanov's death.

 Luka Milovanov Georgijević, the Bosnian refugee-emigrant, a student of law and later a teacher in Pest consecrated a study to Serbian prosody in Pest in 1810; it is particularly important that he wrote it in the people's idiom, in a standard language, and for that purpose, he established the modern Serbian Cyrillic orthography adopted and propagated by Vuk Karadžić, the reformer of the modern Serbian (and Croatian) literary language.
 Unfortunately, the publication of Luka Milovanov Georgijević's work was held up by censors, and his study "The Serbian Word – Assonance and Syllabic Measure or the Trial Attempt for the Recital of Poetry" (Opit nastavlenia k srbskoj sličnorečnosti i slogomerija ili prosodiji) was published by the printing press of the Armenian monastery in Vienna in 1833, some five years posthumously.

-In Serbian literature Luka Milovanov Georgiević is the forerunner of modern Serbian Cyrillic, in which Johann Christoph Adelung's rule is respected at the end: "write as you say".
+In Serbian literature, Luka Milovanov Georgiević is the forerunner of modern Serbian Cyrillic, in which Johann Christoph Adelung's rule is respected at the end: "write as you say".
 Luka Milovanov was the first aesthetic master for making verses.
 In Serbian literature, he occupies the position of the first children's poet.
-His original songs "On the New Year's Booklet" and "My Children on the Majals", written in 1810, marks the birth of modern Serbian literature for children.
+His original songs "On the New Year's Booklet" and "My Children on the Majals", written in 1810, mark the birth of modern Serbian literature for children.
 The theme of the first is the father's joy of donating to the little ones the best present for the New Year: a book like a hot new knowledge and gaming spirit.
-The poem radiates parental love and the desire to see the little ones with a reward.
-The other is a sign of love towards childhood as the beauty of life.
-The verse is simple, naive, free and adaptable.
+The poem radiates parental love and the desire to see the little ones rewarded.
+The other is a sign of love towards childhood, as the beauty of life.
+The verse is simple, naive, free, and adaptable.
 Lack of lexical and metaphors compensates for the lightness of expression and rhythm.
 By choosing the theme, the process, the feeling for verse, and rhythm, his style does not significantly differ from today's literature.
 After all, Luka Milovanov followed the rules of classical prosody in his versification.